olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Anonymous

+"Anyone who considers arithmetical methods of producing random numbers is, of course, in a state of sin."
+<br>&mdash;John von Neumann

 "A statistician is someone who is good with numbers but lacks the personality to be an accountant."
 <br>&mdash;Anonymous

-"Anyone who considers arithmetical methods of producing random numbers is, of course, in a state of sin."
-<br>&mdash;John Von Neumann

 "Learning to program teaches you how to think.
 Computer science is a liberal